Pension debt payment outlined should St. George effort pass Saturday

 The issue has been a bone of contention for government policy scholars and people who crunch numbers on either side of the issue.
 Supporters and proponents have been at odds over how much it would cost and when the debt would be resolved.

-The mayor told the council Wednesday, the retirement board has called for an annual, $5.2 million payment for 15 years.
-But, the number does not reflect other costs associated with the retirement of court employees, accrued and owed time off or health benefits.
+The mayor told the council Wednesday, the retirement board has called for an annual $5.2 million payment for 15 years.
+But the number does not reflect other costs associated with the retirement of court employees, accrued and owed time off or health benefits.

 While outlining the rate which has aspects that “would still need to be negotiated,” the mayor took the opportunity to challenge the St. George effort.